Sonos Era 100 vs Sonos One (Gen 2): Worth the upgrade?

 Multi-room home audio specialist’s Sonos are renowned for their award-winning ecosystem with a range of the best soundbars, wireless speakers and portable speakers.
 The Sonos One (Gen 2) was a staple in their lineup, but 6 years on, Sonos have decided to discontinue it and release a replacement.

-On the 28th March 2023, Sonos launched the Sonos Era speakers, marking a new generation of smart speakers for the brand.
 The Sonos Era 100 is an upgraded version of the Sonos One (Gen 2), bringing a refreshed design, upgraded bass, a second tweeter and Bluetooth connectivity.
 Sonos also launched their first ever Dolby Atmos speaker, the Sonos Era 300, which is a brand new entry into the Sonos lineup that sits between the Sonos Era 100 and Sonos Five in the range.

 In this Sonos Era 100 vs Sonos One (Gen 2) comparison we’ll put both speakers head-to-head to help new and existing Sonos users see what improvements have been made and whether the upgrade is worth it.